SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 1. Configure the Solace connector in the Boomi AtomSphere
 1. Send/Receive messages between Boomi and Solace

-Positive
+> aside positive
-: Note that this tutorial is meant to be platform and programming language agnostic.
+> Note that this tutorial is meant to be platform and programming language agnostic.
 Meaning that regardless what operating system you are running (Mac, Linux, Windows), programming languages or messaging APIs you choose to use, the setup will be the same.

 ### Prerequisite